STAM-NDSU/UnderstandingTestDeletion/emperical-findings/README.md

 ### deltestbench

 We establish a benchmark of manually confirmed 24,431 deleted tests in 2,125 commits from seven projects.

-Results of individual projects are listed below.
+Results of individual projects:

 - [commons-lang](../deltestbench/artifacts/commons-lang.csv)
 - [gson](../deltestbench/artifacts/gson.csv)